Georgia State rallies in 4th quarter to stun Tennessee 38-30 | WTOP

+He was an assistant coach at Appalachian State when the Mountaineers – a Football Championship Subdivision program at the time – stunned a fifth-ranked Michigan squad in the first week of the 2007 season.

+“Two totally different scenarios,” Elliott said.
+“We had 63 scholarships (then), going to play the Michigan Wolverines with 85.
+We walked in here with 83 scholarships.
+They possibly had 85, I’m not sure.
+We were on an even scale, so to speak.”

 The hard times for Tennessee were evident from a look at the Neyland Stadium stands.
-Although the announced attendance was 85,503, thousands of fans apparently left at halftime and many others headed for shaded areas, leaving plenty of sections of the 102,455-seat facility virtually empty as Tennessee attempted its comeback.
+Although the announced attendance was 85,503, thousands of fans apparently left at halftime and others headed for shaded areas, leaving plenty of sections of the 102,455-seat facility virtually empty as Georgia State celebrated its victory.

+The closest Georgia State had come to beating a Power Five team before Saturday was in 2016, when the Panthers lost 23-17 to Wisconsin after leading in the fourth quarter.
+This time, they closed the deal and left the remaining fans in stunned silence.

+“I’m disgusted, to be honest,” said Tennessee quarterback Jarrett Guarantano, who threw for 311 yards but had two fourth-quarter turnovers.
+“I’m not going to sugarcoat this.
+I’m really upset right now.
+I’m (ticked) and all those types of things.
+Why shouldn’t we be?”

 Tra Barnett put Georgia State ahead for good 28-23 when he raced untouched around the right side with 8:56 remaining.
 Barnett ended up rushing for 95 yards on 21 carries.